-We will be recruiting for the MFA Lighting Design program in the spring of 2019 for admittance the following fall semester.
+We will be recruiting for the MFA program in Lighting Design in the spring of 2024 for admittance in fall of 2024.

 The MFA program in Lighting Design is intended to prepare students for fulfilling careers in professional theatre and the entertainment industry.

 Emphasis is on the development of a process that will serve students in the practice of their art through a long and varied career.
 This is accomplished through a balanced training program of classes, work on realized productions, and individualized tutorials.

 A limited number of students are selected each year on the basis of resumes and interviews.
 A visit to Purdue is highly recommended, to allow the potential student to interact with students and the faculty.
 The program is rigorous, time-demanding, and intense.
 Based on the principle that a good designer is well educated in many areas, Lighting Design students take courses in art history, rendering, drafting, architectural history, and stagecraft, along with those in lighting design and technology.
 The emphasis is on the mastery of these subjects in order to provide a strong foundation on which to build.

 Skills training is an important component of the Purdue program.
 Coursework is intended to provide a solid basis for the student’s professional work in the theatre or a related field.

 Upon completion of graduate study, the student should have the ability to communicate an understanding of the principles of design; demonstrated ability in lighting design and related technical skills; an understanding of the work of the director and other designers; an ability to conceptualize and compile research, an ability to collaborate with others; and an understanding of the history of theatre and design.

 Projects range from class exercises to student-directed projects, dance, and mainstage productions.
 The culmination of the program is a fully mounted production, which forms the basis for the terminal project.